WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Now Alice will know that you owned the 0.10 bitcoin and that you currently own the 0.09 bitcoin change, but she cannot find out about your premix transaction history.

-### Spend the change with another entity, where you don't mind if each of the two knows that you transact with the other entity.
+### Spend the change with another entity, where you don't mind if each of the two knows that you transact with the other entity

 When you send a transaction to Alice, then she knows that the change output goes back to you.
 You can use this change to send bitcoin to Bob, and if he has bad privacy habits, Alice can find out you sent to him.
 But if you have a trusted relationship with the two, then this is alright, and not part of your thread model.

-### Mix with JoinMarket.
+### Mix with JoinMarket

 In [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver) as a `market taker` you can specify exactly what denomination of equal value outputs are generated in the CoinJoin.
 So you can send the Wasabi change to your JoinMarket wallet and take an offer to CoinJoin for several rounds.

 The coins you will receive after the JoinMarket tumbling algorithm will have a sufficient anonymity set, and you can use them for spending again.

-### Open a Lightning Network channel.
+### Open a Lightning Network channel

 The Lightning Network can be a very private way of sending bitcoin, and you can choose the channel size to be exactly the size of your change coin.
 However, it is very important that you do not link this non-private coin to your main Lightning node public key.